altercation/storage-gen/README.md

 Storage template files are really just outlines.
 You can indent (spaces OR tabs, not both, and spaces are recommended) in order to provide information about which element goes where.
-For example :
+For example:

     drive
         partition --size 200M